grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _Hemi starts assembling his devices,  he explains the plan to Shakes as he does._

-* [ ] _The Gnat surfaces and runs loud to try and confuse the black sub._
+* [ ] _The Gnat surfaces and runs loud to try and confuse the black sub, draw them away from the Prospect._
+	* Maybe this is where Percy says 'get Shakes on the pigeon'
+		* "Goddamn it!
+Get Shakes on the...pigeon."
+"His name is Hershel" said Hemi.
+"I don't care what his name is!
+Just get Shakes to reverse course!"
 	* Hemi hits a strut with a spanner when he wants Shakes to dive.

-* [ ] _the risky part is that the pursuing sub is too smart to go after the Gnat -- they know the Gnat is there just to run interference, that's why they give off chasing the Gnat earlier and turned after the Prospect -- so they have to use the Prospect itself as the bait this time._

-* [ ] _Percy will run the Prospect at 100 meters, full-engine like they are trying to get away._
+* [ ] _Percy starts running the Prospect at 100 meters, full-engine like they are trying to get away._
 	* Possibly Hemi is using active sonar to range and most importantly get a depth on the pursuing sub
+	* The batteries are very depleted though!
+	* She leads them up to 30 meters, like she's going to hide among the hulks (but really to get shallow enough for the gnat to function)

 * [ ] _the pursuing sub will run at the same depth, trying to line up an underwater torpedo shot._
+	* And avoid hitting another wreck in the garbage patch

 * [ ] _The Gnat has to run between them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
 	* Hemi has to calculate by hand and slide rule how much psi to put in the float so the mine sits at the depth of the chasing sub. they fill the bumpers float by hand and launch them out the airlock into the path of the chasing sub.
 	* (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column)
 	* the garbage in the water makes it impossible for the pursuing sub to know the mines are there

-* [ ] _Something has to go wrong, to make it seem like the plan won't work_
-	* not sure exactly what or how this happens, yet
-	* Should also be a twisty kind of surprise that's entertaining
-	* Perhaps there's a command decision by Percy at the last second --- that saves them all and shows she does know what she's doing
+	* Maybe Hemi guides Shakes into position listening to sonar.
+	* Shakes watches where he is through the view port

+* [ ] _Hemi's first attempt just blows up a derelict_

+* [ ] _Hemi realizes he needs to lay his mine deeper_
+	* Down to 50 meters
+	* "The Gnat can't go that deep Hemi, it was built at fucking altitude!"
+	* they try it, the Gnat starts leaking at the seams. water pours in through the viewport (that's why sub's don't have windows!)
+	* Hemi gets his mine in the water

+* [ ] The mine hits and sinks the sub with the ram
+	* Hemi listens to the watertight compartments collapsing and the sub drawn down into the bottomless hole.

+* [ ] The Gnat is sinking fast
+	* the shockwave from the detonation opened up the seams even more
+	* They blow the tanks
+	* the Gnat is half full of water.
+They put out mayday, but don't know if the Prospect can even hear them.

+* [ ] _Suddenly they hear a bump and the Shakes looks out the viewport.
+The Prospect is under them._
+	* The Prospect lifts the Gnat up to the surface on its deck (like a mother whale lifting a newborn)
+	* On the surface, water streams out of all the split seams of the Gnat (laying half on its side on the deck of the Prospect)

 ### Ending